2020 Executive Committee

 AIMS AND OBJECTIVES

-THE AIMS AND OBJECTIVES OF THE DELAWARE VALLEY RADIO ASSOCIATION, INC. SHALL BE WHOLLY EDUCATIONAL, LITERARY, SCIENTIFIC, TO PROMOTE GOOD WILL BETWEEN ASSOCIATED PERSONS OF THE RADIO ART AND THE GENERAL PUBLIC, AND BY LOCAL ACTION TO FURTHER THE AIMS AND OBJECTIVES OF THE AMERICAN RADIO RELAY LEAGUE.
+THE AIMS AND OBJECTIVES OF THE DELAWARE VALLEY RADIO ASSOCIATION, INC. SHALL BE WHOLLY EDUCATIONAL, LITERARY, AND SCIENTIFIC, TO PROMOTE GOOD WILL BETWEEN ASSOCIATED PERSONS OF THE RADIO ART AND THE GENERAL PUBLIC, AND BY LOCAL ACTION TO FURTHER THE AIMS AND OBJECTIVES OF THE AMERICAN RADIO RELAY LEAGUE.

-MEMBERSHIP IN THE DELAWARE VALLEY RADIO ASSOCIATION IS OPEN TO ANY PERSON WHO HOLDS A VALID AMATEUR RADIO LICENSE ISSUED BY THE FEDERAL COMMUNICATIONS COMMISSION AND WHO SUBSCRIBES TO THE AIMS AND OBJECTIVES SET FORTH IN ARTICLE I OF THIS CONSTITUTION.
+MEMBERSHIP IN THE DELAWARE VALLEY RADIO ASSOCIATION IS OPEN TO ANY PERSON WHO HOLDS A VALID AMATEUR RADIO LICENSE ISSUED BY THE FEDERAL COMMUNICATIONS COMMISSION AND WHO SUBSCRIBES TO THE AIMS AND OBJECTIVES SET FORTH IN ARTICLE II OF THIS CONSTITUTION.

 THE OFFICERS DF THE DELAWARE VALLEY RADIO ASSOCIATION, INC. SHALL BE SUCH OFFICERS, BOARDS, OR COMMITTEES AS THE BY-LAWS OF THIS ASSOCIATION MAY PRESCRIBE.